De Groenplaats: Statue of Peter Paul Rubens

 The birth date of June 28, 1577, may be correct, due to the custom to baptize the younger children after the saint of the day.
 The elder brothers and sisters had already been given the names of their parents, grandparents, godfather or godmother.
 Therefore, I carry the double first name of the apostles Peter and Paul.
 Their feast day indeed falls on June 29, which is traditionally known as my official birthday.

+After my father’s death, my mother, Maria Pijpelincx, returned to her own hometown Antwerp, with her children.
 Here I studied Latin at the Cathedral school.
 And later on, I had no less than three masters who taught me the noble craft of painting.

 My teacher Otto Van Veen advised me to go to Italy.
 I stayed and painted there for eight years.
 In December 1608, I was back here, in Antwerp.
 I still like Italy so much, that I sign my letters with first names in Italian: Pietro Pauolo.

-If you want proof of my true European identity: I worked in Mantua, at the service of the Duke Vincenzo Gonzaga; in Madrid it was King Philip IV; in Paris, I served queen Maria de’ Medicis; in London it was king Charles I; and in Brussels I often worked for our archdukes Albert and Isabella.
+If you want proof of my true European identity: I worked in Mantua, at the service of the Duke Vincenzo Gonzaga; in Madrid, it was King Philip IV; in Paris, I served queen Maria de’ Medicis; in London, it was king Charles I; and in Brussels, I often worked for our archdukes Albert and Isabella.

 I’ll take you the places where I have lived and worked.
 Along the way we’ll meet my esteemed teacher Otto Van Veen, but also Adam Van Noort, teacher and later father-in-law of Jacques Jordaens.
 Later on, we’ll meet Anthony Van Dyck, as well as my deeply regretted first wife Isabella Brant.
 Not to forget, of course, my dearest darling, Helena Fourment, my second wife.
 Every now and then we shall pretend, with a wink, that events of the past are still happening today.